pradhan-asish/pradhan-asish/README.md

-- 👀 Being a data analyst, likes to play with data!!
+- 👀 Being a data analyst, wanna play with data!!